ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/me-mills.md

 Frank speculates that the upstairs rear room may have been used for masonic meetings, and pointed out that an interior door contained a large peep-hole.

+Mills' store is easily visible from most windows in most rooms of Mills' Home.

 ## Notes for Future Researchers

-A summary of some of the Mills' store deeds:
+A summary of Mills' store deeds:

 {{% table "/static/data/deeds.csv" "mills-store-deeds" "book,book-num,page-num,document-date,recorded-date,grantor,grantee" "" "property" "=" "Mills Store" %}}